Experts in specialist interventions wherever and whenever

 Lead Behaviour Practitioner

-I manage the Positive Behaviour Intervention Team – we provide vital support for operational teams within Consensus who are supporting individuals whose behaviour challenges.
+I manage the Positive Behaviour Intervention Team – we provide vital support and guidance to the operational teams within Consensus who are supporting individuals who display behaviours which others might find challenging.

 Prader-Willi Syndrome Liaison Officer